Tony Cascarino: Retirement

-On 9th September 2022, it was reported that Tony Cascarino had thrown a Chinese takeaway into a rubbish bin, as a mark of respect, upon hearing the news of the death of Queen Elizabeth II.
-The news went viral, before being debunked by various media outlets as a joke originating on Twitter.

 Autobiography

 Cascarino produced an autobiography in 2000, Full Time: The Secret Life of Tony Cascarino, which received great critical acclaim.

 The book detailed his love of gambling, particularly playing all forms of poker, and revealed that his career had been blighted by crippling self-doubt, which he summarised as the "little voice".
-The book also candidly refers to his shame over his infidelities and of leaving his wife, Sarah and two sons, Michael and Teddy (who was named after Cascarino's former Millwall teammate Teddy Sheringham) and muses: "...maybe, just maybe, I was so wrapped up in my newfound celebrity that I'd become immune to the suffering I was causing".

 He also revealed that during his time at Marseille, he and many other of the club's players were injected by club president Bernard Tapie's personal physician with an unknown substance.
 The physiotherapist at the time insisted the substance was legal and would provide an "adrenaline boost".
-Cascarino claimed that most players accepted the injections and that "it definitely made a difference: I felt sharper, more energetic, hungrier for the ball".
+Cascarino said most players accepted the injections and that "it definitely made a difference: I felt sharper, more energetic, hungrier for the ball".
 He also later admitted suffering from depression.